toriwang24/M148/README.md

 # UCLA Math 148 Capstone
-Welcome to the repository of Ayaan Gopalan, Tori Wang, Xi Wu, and Ethan Young.
+This is the repository of Ayaan Gopalan, Tori Wang, Xi Wu, and Ethan Young.

 ## Main Pipelines
 Below are brief descriptions of the _.ipynb_ and _.py_ files to run the data engineering and model training pipelines.